Failed Violent Insurrection

-Black organizers should focus a lot more on consensus building among the politically unactivated in Black America, and must appeal to what is really the only thing needed: justice.
+Black organizers should focus a lot more on consensus building among the politically unactivated in black America only, for history shows us that we do not have allies, but those who exploit and co-opt and must appeal to what is really the only thing needed: justice.
 Justice breaks down into many things: better incomes, job opportunities, fair treatment under the law, etc., but all of these things equate to one main thing: justice.

 In order to do this, Black organizers have to have the courage to stand up to Whites, who have generally shown themselves as being opposed to justice.
 This means advocating for policies and legislation most Whites view as threatening to the political and economic advantages they currently enjoy, like: reparations, anti-racist legislation, and swift apprehension and prosecution of anyone engaging in activities designated legally as racist.